patrickbwarren/transam-triton/EMULATOR.md

 result of the final comparison is non-zero then at least one of these bits failed (in the 8080, the truth of a comparison test is represented by '0' for true and '1' for false).
 This results in a `PROGRAM ERROR`.
-The situation can be simulated by creating and loading an EPROM with all bits zet to '0', using a command line incantation similar to that mentioned already, thus for example:
+The situation can be simulated by attempting to write to an EPROM with all bits zet to '0'.
+This can be created either using 'Z' in the Triton emulation writing from `0x1600` having filled all the memory locations with `0x00`, or outside the emulation using a command line incantation similar to that mentioned already:
 ```
 dd if=/dev/zero bs=1024 count=1 > blank_rom_all_zeros
 ./triton -z blank_rom_all_zeros